RAF Fighter Command: Cold War years

-Strike Command
+Disbandment 1968

 As the 1960s dawned, the RAF continued to shrink.
 The three functional commands, Fighter Command, Bomber Command, and Coastal Command, had all been formed in 1936 to help reorganise an expanding RAF.
 It was now becoming clear that the RAF was becoming too small to justify their continued existence as separate entities.
 Consequently, in 1968, Fighter Command and Bomber Command were amalgamated to form Strike Command, and became groups within the new command.
 Coastal Command was disbanded and subsumed into Strike Command in November 1969.